-34.4.3.5.4 The test criteria for determining transport Packing Groups on basis of the oxidizing properties of the substance are:
+34.4.3.5.4 The test criteria for determining Packing Groups / Categories on basis of the oxidizing properties of the substance are:

-PG I: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate greater than the mean burning rate of a 3:1 mixture, by mass, of calcium peroxide and cellulose.
+PG I / cat 1: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate greater than the mean burning rate of a 3:1 mixture, by mass, of calcium peroxide and cellulose.

-PG II: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:1 mixture (by mass) of calcium peroxide and cellulose and the criteria for Packing Group I are not met.
+PG II / cat 2: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:1 mixture (by mass) of calcium peroxide and cellulose and the criteria for Packing Group I / category 1 are not met.

-PG III: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:2 mixture (by mass) of calcium peroxide and cellulose and the criteria for Packing Groups I and II are not met.
+PG III / cat 3: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:2 mixture (by mass) of calcium peroxide and cellulose and the criteria for Packing Groups I and II / category 1 and 2 are not met.

-Not: Any substance which, in both the 4:1 and 1:1 sample-to-cellulose ratio (by mass) tested, does not ignite and burn, or exhibits mean burning rates less than that of a 1:2 mixture (by mass) of calcium peroxide and cellulose.
+Not an oxidizong solid: Any substance which, in both the 4:1 and 1:1 sample-to-cellulose ratio (by mass) tested, does not ignite and burn, or exhibits mean burning rates less than that of a 1:2 mixture (by mass) of calcium peroxide and cellulose.

-For substances having other risks, e.g. toxicity or corrosivity, section 2.0.3 of the Model Regulations applies.
+For the assignment of precedence of hazards for transport purposes, in the case of substances having additional hazards, e.g. toxicity or corrosivity, the requirements of Chapter 2.0, section 2.0.3 of the Model Regulations should be met.

-In GHS terminology, the test criteria for determining the classification due to the oxidizing properties of a solid substance are analogous to those used in transport:

-Category 1: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate greater than the mean burning rate of a 3:1 mixture (by mass) of calcium peroxide and cellulose.

-Category 2: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:1 mixture (by mass) of calcium peroxide and cellulose and the criteria for Category 1 are not met.

-Category 3: Any substance which, in the 4:1 or 1:1 sample-to-cellulose ratio (by mass) tested, exhibits a mean burning rate equal to or greater than the mean burning rate of a 1:2 mixture (by mass) of calcium peroxide and cellulose and the criteria for Category 1 and 2 are not met.

-Not an Oxidizing Solid: Any substance which, in both the 4:1 and 1:1 sample-to-cellulose ratio (by mass) tested, does not ignite and burn, or exhibits mean burning rates less than that of a 1:2 mixture (by mass) of calcium peroxide and cellulose.

 34.4.3.5.5 If a false positive result is suspected, the results obtained when testing the substance mixed with an inert material and/or when testing under an inert atmosphere should also be considered when interpreting the results.

 34.4.3.5.6 If the shape of the mass loss curve indicates the test is invalid, the mixing procedure or test set-up affecting free movement of the balance pan should be examined.